Beat the heat and get to sleep: 9 tips for summertime slumber

 Rising temperatures can mean less sleep for many people this summer.
 Hot weather produces a real challenge for many, causing nightly frustration and discomfort and disrupting sleep schedules.
 But fear not!
 We've compiled a list of tips for out-smarting the heat and getting your best night's sleep in even the hottest temperatures.

-Keep air moving.
-Place a fan near your bed, and to mimic air conditioning, place a wet towel over the fan.
+Place a fan near your bed.
+To mimic air conditioning, place a wet towel over the fan.
 This will blow cool air onto the bed.
 Ceiling fans move the most air (and tend to be quieter) so be sure to turn that on as well.

 Watch what you eat.
 Avoid hot or spicy foods before bed.